cerenyanik/Data_Visualization_Earthquake/README.md

 - What was the mean magnitude of seismic activities?
 - What was the Rate of Human-Reviewed Earthquakes?

+This data set, which includes earthquakes that occurred on April 17 and May 17 2023, was taken from USGS (U.S. Geological Survey).
 Find out more about this dataset here: https://www.kaggle.com/datasets/farazrahman/earthquake?taskId=6195